two doctor of clinical psychology graduate students in black cap and gowns take a photo at graduation

 • Three year-long practicum placements

-• 90+ internship placement partners
+• 90+ practicum placement partners

 male teacher sitting with three students looking at a book

-Courses
+Core Courses

 Spalding’s 120-credit Doctor of Psychology in Clinical Psychology program immerses students in a comprehensive, evidence-based curriculum that prepares practitioners who meet the needs of the times.